rabbitmq/rabbitmq-website/site/upgrade.md

 can check for that on the management UI.
 Confirm that:

 * the node is fully started from the overview page;
-* queues are synchronized from the queues list.
+* queues are synchronised from the queues list.

 During a rolling upgrade connections and queues will be rebalanced.
 This will put more load on the broker.
 This can impact performance